-- S10.
-[Brakmo94a] L. S. Brakmo, S. W. O'Malley, and L. L. Peterson.
-TCP Vegas: New techniques for congestion detection and avoidance.
-In Proceedings of the ACM SIGCOMM Conference, pages 24-35.
-ACM, September 1994. - Class 6 (Oct.
-5): TCP follow-up.
+- Class 6 (Oct.
+4): TCP follow-up.
 XCP and other transport protocols.
 Queue management.
 Fair queueing.
 Primary: Active queue management, such as fair queueing: [Demers89a] - P15.
 [Demers89a] Alan Demers, Srinivasan Keshav, and Scott Shenker.
 Analysis and simulation of a fair queueing algorithm.
 In Proceedings of the ACM SIGCOMM Conference, pages 1-12, Austin, Texas, September 1989.
 ACM.